jaredalbert/si_scrape/README.md

 # si_scrape
-scraping an the SI board
+scraping an the SI board.
+Uses selenium, bs4 and the http requests library